Joshua-Bettles/joshua-bettles.github.io/_posts/2024-09-04-TAROS-Conference-2024.md

 ------
 Although I have presented works at different events, this was my first experience with publishing a paper and presenting work at a conference.
 To say it was nerve-wracking is an understatement!
 Having your research scrutinised by friends and supervisors is one thing but when it is scrutinised by the experts in the field it brings all new emotions.

 Luckily, I was not alone.
-There was several PhD students from The University of Manchester presenting at the conference.
+There were several PhD students from The University of Manchester presenting at the conference.
 It also turned into a great networking event as everyone was super friendly and all passionate about different aspects of robotics.
-I was fortunate to give a 15 minute presentation on my first year work with it being published into the proceedings.
+I was fortunate to give a 15-minute presentation on my first year work with it being published into the proceedings.

 ![Presenting at TAROS 2024](/images/TAROS_Presenting.png "Presenting at TAROS 2024")

 There were many interesting projects and papers this year.
-Some highlights for me were a robotic dog tail and how humans can perceive emotion from it, a opensource soft robot.
+Some highlights for me were a robotic dog tail and how humans can perceive emotion from it, an opensource soft robot.
 And obviously work by my friend on using the Extended Cooperative Dual Task-Space.

-Next years TAROS was announced to be at The University of York so we will have to wait and see about publishing there, but in the meantime check out the paper and publication [here!](https://joshua-bettles.github.io/publication/2024-08-24-Accessibility-TAROS-2024)
+Next year's TAROS was announced to be at The University of York so we will have to wait and see about publishing there, but in the meantime check out the paper and publication [here!](https://joshua-bettles.github.io/publication/2024-08-24-Accessibility-TAROS-2024)